 - Take advantage of community take-back programs: Call your city or county government's household trash and recycling service or your local police or sheriff's department to see if a take-back program is available in your community.

-- Seek treatment and support individuals in recovery: If you or a loved one needs help with substance abuse, find a treatment center near you today.
-Thousands of individuals who have struggled with addition have now living healthy and happy lives with the help of treatment and recovery services.
+- Seek treatment and support individuals in recovery: If you or a loved one needs help with a substance use disorder, find a treatment center near you today.
+Thousands of individuals who have struggled with substance use now have healthy and happy lives with the help of treatment and recovery services.

 Successful substance-abuse prevention programs, combined with public education and penalties for those who fail to comply with the law, will continue to receive support in the effort to reduce prescription drug abuse.
 Here are some programs: